 Article I (F) of the ICJ allows costs related to carrying out the purposes of the Compact to be equitably allocated among the member states.
-Thus, while the Commission appears to have the statutory authority under Article I of the Compact to include supervision fees as part of those costs, ICJ Rule 4-104 (4) clearly reflects that the Commission has not seen fit to do so.
+Thus, while the Commission appears to have the statutory authority under Article I of the Compact to include supervision fees as part of those costs, ICJ Rule 5-101(1) clearly reflects that the Commission has not seen fit to do so.

-Because the current ICJ Rules appear to preclude detention fees from being imposed upon a juvenile or reimbursed except when there is a 'failure to effect the return of a juvenile' and no other charges are pending, the questions raised by Idaho concerning the point at which the detention on the new charge ends, and the 'ICJ detention' begins or whether or not it would be the responsibility of the holding state to notify the home state of when the new charges were settled and the ICJ process had begun are moot.
+Because the current ICJ Rules appear to preclude detention fees from being imposed upon a juvenile or reimbursed except when there is a failure "to affect the return" of a juvenile' and no other charges are pending, the questions raised by Idaho concerning the point at which the detention on the new charge ends and the "ICJ detention" begins, or whether or not it would be the responsibility of the holding state to notify the home state of when the new charges were settled and the ICJ process had begun, are moot.
 However, should the Commission ever decide to amend the provisions of the ICJ Rules to allow such fees, these questions certainly appear to be appropriate areas of inquiry and might necessarily result in appropriate provisions which should be incorporated into any such amendment(s).